ekazanov/multipro_lab/README.md

    1. Call UserWorker.worker_action():
        * (Optional) If the application is designed as a *task queue application* get task from task queue (See 004_example_task_queue.py).
-Do task.
+Do the task.
-       * If the application is
-          not designed as a *task queue application* the background worker work happens here.
+       * If the application is not designed as a *task queue application* the background worker work happens here.
    2. Get messages and call message handlers.
    3. Check Worker._exit_flag
    4. return - exit from the worker process.